streamlit/streamlit/docs/tutorial/mysql.md

 ![](../media/databases/edit-secrets.png)

-## Add psycopg2 to your requirements file
+## Add mysql-connector-python to your requirements file

-Add the [psycopg2](https://www.psycopg.org/) package to your `requirements.txt` file, preferably pinning its version (just replace `x.x.x` with the version you want installed):
+Add the [mysql-connector-python](https://github.com/mysql/mysql-connector-python) package to your `requirements.txt` file, preferably pinning its version (replace `x.x.x` with the version you want installed):

 ```
 # requirements.txt
-psycopg2-binary==x.x.x
+mysql-connector-python==x.x.x
 ```

 ## Write your Streamlit app